Posted on June 11th, 2018

 Look for a model of vacuum cleaner that boasts very strong suction, a good filter (preferably a HEPA filter), upholstery heads, and excellent brush action.
 Vacuum (at least briefly) every day and give your home a more thorough vacuuming every weekend.
 If your home has a lot of carpeting, you should also apply baking soda to it every week, let it sit overnight if possible, and then vacuum it up.
 This will trap and remove odor-causing bacteria.
-Finally, don’t forget to clean out your vacuum’s filter regularly; if you don’t, the hair and dirt inside it will just end up spread all over your house.
+Finally, don’t forget to clean out your vacuum filter regularly; if you don’t, the hair and dirt inside it will just end up spread all over your house.

 Get occasional help from a professional.

 No matter how diligent you are about controlling and removing pet hair, dander, and dirt, some of it will inevitably end up ground deep into your carpets and furniture.
-Over time, these fine particles (which can’t usually be removed by consumer-grade vacuum cleaners) build up, creating a fertile breeding ground for dust mites and bacteria.
+Over time, these fine particles (which can’t usually be removed by consumer-grade vacuum cleaners) build-up, creating a fertile breeding ground for dust mites and bacteria.
 The solution?
 Professional carpet cleaning.

-Professional cleaners have access to high-grade machinery that’s designed to inject hot water deep into carpet and upholstery fibers, then suck it up immediately afterwards.
-This irrigates and removes the vast majority of dust mites, bacteria, dirt particles, etc. Better still, professional cleaning can extend the life of your furniture and carpets by whisking away the tiny grit particles that otherwise slice into material fibers and slowly degrade them.
+Professional cleaners have access to high-grade machinery that’s designed to inject hot water deep into carpet and upholstery fibers, then suck it up immediately afterward.
+This irrigates and removes the vast majority of dust mites, bacteria, dirt particles, etc. Better still, a professional cleaning can extend the life of your furniture and carpets by whisking away the tiny grit particles that otherwise slice into material fibers and slowly degrade them.
 Depending on how many pets you have, you should get your house cleaned professionally once every three to six months.